WorthRises/PrisonJailTelecomData/README.md

 Both in-state and out-of-state rates are collected and reported in the final datasets.

+## Notes
-**Note**: Because this data is scraped from private entities, it is updated and ammended on a schedule we do not control.
+Because this data is scraped from private entities, it is updated and ammended on a schedule we do not control.
 Our data represents telecom rates as those entities report them publicly.

+**Historical data for Viapath** has some small inaccuracies cause by incorrect rounding on 1-minute prices listed on the Viapath website.
+Data listed after February 23, 2024 is corrected to account for this issue.
+Data listed before February 23, 2024 for jurisdictions served by Viapath may have small inaccuracies.